 2. Lightly wet the paper (you can use a spray bottle or just use the faucet and your fingers to dampen it).
 Remove the excess paper.
 Most of the instructions I read suggested rubbing off the excess paper.
 I found that some of the paper just peeled right off, while other bits took more effort.
 This is why I suggest experimenting on scraps first.

 3. Let the bag dry for an hour or so, and then paint over the image with a light coat of gel medium to seal the image.
-This will protect it, but does not make it machine washable.
+This will protect the images but does not make the bag machine washable.
 If you need to wash your bag, I recommend washing it by hand.

 4. To add new straps, cut off the old straps as close to the stitching as possible.
 Cut your canvas belt into two 12″ lengths.
 Remember that canvas webbing will fray.
 I like the rough edges for a casual bag.
 But to keep it from fraying too far, stitch across the width 1/2″ from each end.